 Next on our list was the Reindeer Safari.
 This is also located at The Santa Claus Village and there are lots of different packages available.
-Our guide led us over to two beautiful handmade wooden sleighs lined with reindeer fur and a large fur to use as a blanket, which was lovely and cosy.
+Our guide led us over to two beautiful wooden sleighs lined with a large fur to use as a blanket, which was lovely and cosy.
 We chose the 1 km safari which cost €127 for the 5 of us and it lasted about 20 minutes.
 It was a magical experience and well worth doing.

 One of the many highlights of our trip was our visit to the husky park.
 The husky park, again based at The Santa Claus Village have various different safari combinations.
 Entry to the husky park was €20 for a family ticket and you can stay as long as you like to see more than 80 dogs.
 While in the park you also have the option to go on a husky safari.
 This is a must.
 We picked the 500m husky ride which cost €110 for the 5 of us.
 Next time I would definitely go for a longer safari as it was fantastic experience.